Tofu is one of the oldest foods, and it has been a hot topic of discussion by food critics in recent times.

 Tofu, or bean curd, is a popular food derived from soya.

-If you are wondering how to make tofu, it involves only a few steps very similar to making the traditional dairy cheese.
+If you are wondering how to make tofu, it involves only a few steps, similar to traditional dairy cheese.

 Ingredients For Making Tofu

-The ingredients that go into the making of Soya-Cheese are soy milk and any one of the commonly used coagulants like Nigari (Magnesium Chloride) or Terra Alba (Calcium Sulfate).
+The ingredients that go into the making of Soya-Cheese are soy milk and any commonly used coagulants like Nigari (Magnesium Chloride) or Terra Alba (Calcium Sulfate).
 Lemon juice could also be used as a coagulant.

 For making soybean curd at home, the following proportion of ingredients could be used: